 If using a food processor, make sure to stop and scrape down the sides as needed.

 Your dill pickle hummus will keep refrigerated, in a sealed container for up to 4 days.

-More delicious dips
+More delicious hummus recipes

 If you tried this recipe, please let me know about it in the comments below.
 I always love hearing from you!
 Don’t forget to Subscribe to This Healthy Kitchen to be among the first to get my new recipes!
-You can also FOLLOW ME on Facebook, Instagram, Pinterest and Twitter to see more delicious food and get all the latest updates.
+You can also FOLLOW ME on Facebook, Instagram, Pinterest, and Twitter to see more delicious food and get all the latest updates.

-- 1 avocado peel and pit removed
+- 1 avocado peel + pit removed

-- 2 teaspoon dried dill weed
+- 2-3 tablespoons fresh dill or 2 teaspoons dried dill weed

 - ¼ teaspoon garlic powder